elileinkram/_feedstack_web/README.md

-# This example is just a start...
+# These examples are just a start.

 There are heaps of other interesting properties you can access, be sure to check them out.